 FTIN: For Those In Need

-Please contact our For Those in Need Facilitator for more information:
+Please contact our For Those in Need Facilitators for more information:

 For Those in Need (FTIN) is an outreach program supported by gifts of all sizes from individuals from the St. Luke’s community.
 Throughout the history of our church, members of St. Luke’s, including the youth groups, the Women’s Auxiliary (Philoptochos), and others have supported various community programs.
 The goal of the FTIN Program is to provide expanded support as well as to complement existing programs that support the diverse needs of the community.